1. Introduction to The Workflow Designer

 Create new SWIMLANES

-The swimlanes in the Cards workflows separate different type of work activities and classes of service.
+The swimlanes in the Cards workflows separate different types of work activities and classes of service.
 You may have as many swimlanes as you want in order to organize your tasks.
 To create a new swimlane, hover on the New Swimlane cell and click the plus icon.

 Important: The system allows you to add more than one Cards Workflows.
-This was you create Multiple flows in the same Board.

 The INITIATIVE WORKFLOW